lucasbelvedere/MapType/README.md

-# C++ Map Type Using Binary Tree Structure
+# C++ Map Type That Uses Binary Search Tree Structure

-## Created by Lucas Belvedere

-### In this repository, you will find a map type created on C++, using a binary tree structure.
+## Map type created in C++, that uses a binary search tree to implement its insert and search properties.
-### Details about the structure and how it was coded will be uploaded here in a while.